James Beveridge: Filmmaking career

 In 1939, Canada created the National Film Commission, which soon became the National Film Board of Canada.
 In October 1939, Grierson became the NFB's first commissioner.
 He hired Beveridge, first as a film cutter, then as an editor.
 During the war, in various duties as editor, director and producer, Beveridge worked on more than 80 documentary films.
 Films he directed, include The Voice of Action (1942), Banshees Over Canada (1943) and Look to the North (1944).

-Beveridge became a war correspondent in the Royal Canadian Air Force, serving in Europe from 1944–1945.
+Beveridge became a war correspondent in the Royal Canadian Air Force, serving in Europe from 1944 to 1945.
 After the war, from 1947 to 1949, he was Head of Production at the NFB.
-From 1951–1954, he was in charge of the NFB's European Office, based in London.
+From 1951 to 1954, he was in charge of the NFB's European Office, based in London.
 After 1954, he worked occasionally as an independent producer on contract to the NFB, before leaving the Board completely in 1962.

 Seeking work internationally, in 1954, Beveridge began a project in India for the Burma Shell Oil Company, for which he produced and directed 40 training films.
 During his time in India, his film, Himalayan Tapestry; The Craftsmen of Kashmir (1957) won the 1957 President's Gold Medal Award for Best Documentary Film.

-In 1961, after a stint as host and moderator on the CBC public affairs television series Lets Face It, Beveridge became the Director of the North Carolina Film Board, where he produced 15 half-hour documentary and educational films from 1962–1964.
+In 1961, after a stint as host and moderator on the CBC public affairs television series Lets Face It, Beveridge became the Director of the North Carolina Film Board, where he produced 15 half-hour documentary and educational films from 1962 to 1964.

 Beveridge returned to Canada to head his own production company in 1965, producing a multi-screen presentation in the Man in Control pavilion at Expo 1967.
 From 1970, his filmmaking work took him back to the Far East.
 While in Japan, he produced Hands (1975) for Mobil Sekiyu Oil Company, winning the Grand Prize at the 1975 World Craft Council Film Festival in New York.
 Beveridge was also the scriptwriter on Transformations (1977) for the Indian Ministry of Heavy Industries.

 Beveridge continued to be active as a filmmaker for the rest of his life, contributing as a screenwriter, consultant and advisor on a number of international projects.